Abhi47-kr/Layoff-Data-Analysis/README.md

 WHERE Ranking <= 5;
 ```

-These are just some of the SQL queries used in the analysis; the full set of queries can be found in the attached EDA SQL query script file.
+These are just some of the SQL queries used in the analysis; the full set of queries can be found in the attached EDA SQL query script file [here](https://github.com/Abhi47-kr/Data-Cleaning-and-EDA-in-MySQL/blob/a2f02056d171846870d74ec49851a70908f60b39/EDA_query_script.sql)

 ## CONCLUSION